dodona-edu/dodona-edu.github.io/guides/new-exercise-repo/en.md

 ![add repository](add-repository.png)

 In the creation form, choose a (preferably unique) name for your repository on Dodona.
 Next, enter the clone URL found on the GitHub page of your repository.
 Be sure to use the SSH link from GitHub, and not the HTTPS version.
 Finally, choose the default judge for the exercises in your repository.
-For Python exercises, pick the "Pythia" judge.

 ![github clone url](github-clone-url.png)